Euan-McVie/playground/README.md

 ## Try It

-These are the steps to try out the POC applications
+These are the steps to try out the POC applications:

 ### Startup